 Another limitation discovered during the experiment was that even with this simple function, some of the graphs suffered catastrophic forgetting which does not bode well for the ability of the graph to handle more complex tasks permanently.
 More research will have to be done on the best ways to reduce or vary plasticity in a way that enables learning while still preventing catastrophic forgetting.

 Finally, this experiment leaves two important capabilities undemonstrated.
-First, while in-life Hebbian Learning promises cheap continual learning across sequential tasks, no such sequential multitask learning was shown.
+First, while the model permits continual sequential learning, no such capabilities were demonstrated.
 Second, while the CNG is theoretically capable of scaling to larger graphs, this experiment used only twenty neurons per graph.
 How the architecture — and in particular the scatter-shot evolutionary approach — scales to thousands or millions of neurons remains unknown.

 Transformers are fundamentally stateless, non-continuous systems.
 While they can use context to simulate temporal sequences and continuity, they are inherently non-persistent.
 This limits their ability to form new memories or experience time as an ongoing process.